 McMaster’s Equity Targets and Gaps for Each of the Four Designated Groups

-At McMaster we have enhanced our efforts to attract and retain a diverse group of high quality researchers including CRC Chairholders.
-As a result of these efforts we are happy to report that, as of December 2018, 21 of our CRC Chairholders (31%) identify as women, meeting the CRC target of 21 provided by CRC.
-Seventeen of our CRC Chairholders (25%) identify as being members of visible minorities, well over our CRC target of 10.
-Our numbers pertaining to Chairholders who identify as Indigenous persons or as persons with disabilities have been withheld to protect their privacy.
-However, our Chairholders identifying as Indigenous exceed the CRC target, while our target for Chairholders who identify as disabled has been met.
+At McMaster we have enhanced our efforts to attract and retain a diverse group of high-quality researchers including CRC Chairholders.
+As a result of these efforts we are happy to report that, as of April 2020, 24 of our CRC Chairholders identify as women, meeting the CRC target of 21 provided by CRC.
+Twenty of our CRC Chairholders identify as being members of visible minorities, well over our CRC target of 10.
+Our numbers pertaining to Chairholders who identify as Indigenous Peoples or as persons with disabilities have been withheld to protect their privacy.
+However, our Chairholders identifying as Indigenous and as disabled have been met the CRC targets.

 Governance Plan for Approval of the Institutional Action Plan